-Mr. Stone has been named as a “leading lawyer” or “expert” for M&A and corporate finance in several publications and surveys, including Chambers Global (2004-2015), Chambers Asia-Pacific (2010-2014), Asia-Pacific Legal 500 (2003-2014), The International Who’s Who of Capital Markets Lawyers (2006-2014), AsiaLaw Profiles (2005-2014) and IFLR 1000’s Guide to the World’s Leading Financial Law Firms (2006-2013).
+Mr. Stone has been named as a “leading lawyer” or “expert” for M&A and corporate finance in several publications and surveys, including Chambers Global (2004-2017), Chambers Asia-Pacific (2010-2017), Asia-Pacific Legal 500 (2003-2017), The International Who’s Who of Capital Markets Lawyers (2011-2014), AsiaLaw Profiles (2005-2014) and IFLR 1000’s Guide to the World’s Leading Financial Law Firms (2006-2017).

 Mr. Stone has represented the issuer or underwriters in numerous corporate finance transactions, including the following:

 Prior to moving to Hong Kong, Mr. Stone was based in Skadden’s New York office.